antaresproject/docs/docs/services/twig.md

 }
 ```

-Do not forget about the name of the method that defines the filters, that is `getFilters`.
-Similarly to the example of the function, the name of the class has to be pointed in the twigbridge configuration file.
+Do not forget about the name of the method defining the filters which is `getFilters`.
+Similarly as in the case of the function the name of the class must be pointed in the twigbridge configuration file.
 Usage in the view:

 ```html